 Current status: The cereal milling industry in Senegal mainly serves the domestic market, providing important staples and critically contributing to the country's food security.
-Dakar has 95% of Senegal's industry including the major cereal mills.
-(UNIDO 2017).
+Dakar is the basis for 95% of Senegal's industry including the major cereal mills (UNIDO 2017).

-Two diametrically different visions have been proposed for processing infrastructure and investment in Senegal; to invest in larger-scale agribusiness schemes or to invest in supporting smaller-scale family farmers to participate more fully in rice value chains, particularly in the processing stage.
+Two diametrically different visions have been proposed for processing infrastructure and investment in Senegal - to invest in larger-scale agribusiness schemes or to invest in supporting smaller-scale family farmers to participate more fully in rice value chains, particularly in the processing stage.

 Characteristics of larger-scale agribusiness schemes: These have been described by Adesina, through the African Development Bank Group.
-Adesina advocates for the creation of staple crops processing zones across Africa (SCPZs): vast areas within rural areas set aside and managed for agribusiness and food manufacturing industries and other agro-allied industries, enabled with right policies and infrastructure.
-He notes "I am convinced that just like industrial parks helped China, so will the SCPZs help to create new economic zones in rural areas that will help lift hundreds of millions out of poverty through the transformation of agriculture- the main source of their livelihoods- from a way of life into a viable profitable business that will unleash new sources of wealth," he said.
-(African Development Bank Group 2018).
+Adesina advocates for the creation of Staple Crops Processing Zones across Africa (SCPZs) which are vast areas within rural areas set aside and managed for agribusiness and food manufacturing industries and other agro-allied industries, enabled with right policies and infrastructure.
+He notes "I am convinced that just as industrial parks helped China, so the SCPZs will help contribute to creating new economic zones in rural areas that will help lift hundreds of millions out of poverty through the transformation of agriculture into a viable and profitable business that will unleash new sources of wealth" (Bank President, Akinwumi Adesina said at the 2018 Agricultural and Applied Economics Association (AAEA) Annual Meeting held in Washington, D.C, African Development Bank Group 2018).
 This approach is also reflected in proposed programs of the Islamic Development Bank's Rice Regional Value Chain Program, which proposes to invest in the following key areas:

-- 1) Infrastructure development: investments in socio-economic infrastructure (such as land development, irrigation canals, rural roads, market infrastructure, etc.).
-This is expected to increase productivity and projects and enhance smallholder access to markets - 2) Research and Development/Science and technology: support to the national agriculture research systems in ten countries of West Africa and the Consultative Group on International Agricultural Research institutions (CGIAR) such as Africa Rice to develop and disseminate appropriate seed technologies and systems - 3) Development of Value Chains: The program will facilitate and build public-privatepartnerships.
-IsDB together with other development partners will closely work with relevant institutions in the beneficiary countries develop in-put/output value chains that would generate rural employment and contribute to interregional trade and cooperation in Africa. - 4) Capacity building to enhance enabling policy environment: for the program will support capacity building of beneficiary countries to create conducive and enabling environment. that would make economies competitive and attract private sector investment.
+- Infrastructure development: investments in socio-economic infrastructure (such as land development, irrigation canals, rural roads, market infrastructure and more).
+This is expected to increase productivity and projects, and enhance smallholder access to markets. - 2) Research and development/science and technology: support the national agriculture research systems in ten countries in West Africa and the Consultative Group on International Agricultural Research institutions (CGIAR), such as Africa Rice to develop and disseminate appropriate seed technologies and systems. - 3) Development of value chains: the program will facilitate and build public-privatepartnerships.
+IsDB together with other development partners will closely work with relevant institutions in the beneficiary countries to develop in-put/output value chains that would generate rural employment and contribute to interregional trade and cooperation in Africa. - 4) Capacity building to enhance an enabling policy environment: the program will support capacity building of beneficiary countries to create a conducive and enabling environment which would make economies competitive and attract private sector investment.

-The program will support (i) improving productivity and quality of paddy and milled rice; (ii) increasing efficiency of local rice processing and marketing; (iii) enhancing capacities to develop and promote adoption of integrated innovative practices and use of technologies.
-In addition, the program will promote sustainable innovative practices and principles of on and off farm production and post-farm gate processes while addressing the needs of both men and women to enhance household income and create rural employment and entrepreneurship opportunities for young people and women farmers.
+The program will support: (i) improving productivity and quality of paddy and milled rice; (ii) increasing efficiency of local rice processing and marketing; (iii) enhancing capacities to develop and promote adoption of integrated innovative practices and use of technologies.
+In addition, the program will promote sustainable innovative practices and principles of on and off farm production and post-farm gate processes while addressing the needs of both men and women to enhance household income.
+It will also create rural employment and entrepreneurship opportunities for young people and female farmers.